-(1) a person violating this section is guilty of a summary offense and shall, upon conviction, be sentenced to pay a fine of up to $25.
+(1) Except as provided in paragraph (2), a person violating this section is guilty of a summary offense and shall, upon conviction, be sentenced to pay a fine of up to $25.

-If you have been cited for driving your motor vehicle without having an inspection completed for it, then you should contact the court listed on the ticket for information on the fine amount.
-For information on the type of inspection you need for vehicle and where to get it done you can contact the Pennsylvania Department of Transportation.
+If you have been cited for driving your motor vehicle without having an inspection completed for it, then you should contact the court listed on the ticket for information on the fine amount – if you admit liability and pay the fine within 48 hours, it could be downgraded to a “correctable violation” with a cheaper fine.

 To register a car in Pennsylvania you will need valid car insurance on your vehicle.
 We can help you compare state car insurance rates and find the company that is offering you the best rates for your needs.

 Is an expired inspection sticker a moving violation?
 If you have been ticketed for driving with an expired inspection sticker, it shouldn’t affect your rates since it’s a non-moving offense.

 - Pennsylvania General Assembly.
 “2002 Act 229: Vehicle Coe Omnibus Amendments.”
 Accessed August 2022.